Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Can Large Language Models Really Improve by Self-critiquing Their Own Plans?;** Karthik Valmeekam et al
 - **TELL, DON’T SHOW: DECLARATIVE FACTS INFLUENCE HOW LLMS GENERALIZE;** Alexander Meinke et al
 - **A Closer Look at the Limitations of Instruction Tuning;** Sreyan Ghosh et al
+- **PERSONAS AS A WAY TO MODEL TRUTHFULNESS IN LANGUAGE MODELS;** Nitish Joshi et al

 **Calibration & Uncertainty**